What is business insurance?

 Why Hiscox Business Insurance?

 Why choose Hiscox?
-Because when things go wrong, we’re the experts in putting it right.
+Because when things go wrong, we’re the small business insurance experts, experienced in putting things right.
 You work hard to build your business, so we work hard to help you look after it and protect your good name.

 Whatever you do for a living, we offer superior service and continual innovation, as seen with our CyberClear Academy.
 We provide an award-winning service too.
-We won the Feefo Gold Service award in 2017 and our offering was upgraded to Platinum Service status in 2020.
+We won the Feefo Gold Service award in 2017 and our offering was upgraded to Platinum Service status in 2020 and 2021.
 This independent seal of excellence is rated by real customers.

 We’ve also won the Response to a Major Claim award at the Commercial Insurance Awards in March 2018, and Defaqto has given us a five-star rating year-on-year.